Tier 2 General Skilled Worker Visa

 - Your sponsoring employer can certify that they will provide maintenance and accommodation during the first month of your employment in the UK.
 Please note that only an A rated sponsor can certify maintenance for prospective workers.

-You will need to demonstrate an additional £630 for each of your accompanying dependents in addition to the £945 that you require for yourself.
-Again, an A rated sponsoring employer can certify that they will provide maintenance and accommodation for your dependents for one month.
+If your spouse/partner and children under the age of 18 will accompany you to the United Kingdom, then you will need to demonstrate an additional £630 for each of your accompanying dependents in addition to the £945 that you require for yourself.
+Again, an A rated sponsoring employer can certify that they will provide maintenance and accommodation for your dependents.

 Indefinite Leave to Remain

-Your sponsoring employer must support your application by certifying that you are still needed in the role and will be for the foreseeable future.
-A record of your work attendance must be provided together with an explanation for any excess absences for serious and compelling reasons.
+Tier 2 General Migrants may apply for indefinite leave to remain once they have five years’ continuous residence in various combinations of UK work visas.
+Your sponsoring employer must support your application by certifying that you are still required in the position and will be for the foreseeable future, also providing their record of absence including any excess absences for serious and compelling reasons.

 Your sponsoring employer must confirm that your salary meets the minimum salary threshold (£35,800 for applications submitted after April 2019), unless you are employed in certain extremely highly-skilled occupations which are exempt from this requirement.
-You will need to provide evidence of your salary including recent pay slips with corresponding matching bank statements.
+You will need to provide evidence of your salary including recent pay slips with corresponding matching bank statements as evidence of salary deposits.

 Legal Advice & Representation